 He later moved to Northumberland, representing that county in 1939.
 During the war he served in the Durham Light Infantry and returning in 1946 made his debut for Derbyshire.

-The high spot of his career came during that summer when he hit 264 off the Notts attack at Trent Bridge – it was the highest first-class innings made during the year and his only three figure innings.
+The high spot of his career came during that summer when he hit 264 off the Notts attack at Trent Bridge – it was the highest First-Class innings made during the year and his only three figure score.

 He continued to appear for Derbyshire until 1952, and led the county in 1950.
 Always an attacking batsman, Vaulkhard hit the ball very hard and spectators expected plenty of sixes when he was at the crease.